Driven by a global vision of clean, just, and ethical health care and technology through the development of strategies and policies

 Monographs:

-Environmental Ethics and Medical Reproduction (Oxford University Press, forthcoming 2023).
+Environmental Ethics and Medical Reproduction (Oxford University Press, 2024).

 Principles of Green Bioethics: Sustainability in Health Care (East Lansing: Michigan State University Press, 2019).